Hypercontext/linkifyjs/docs/linkify-string.md

 title: linkify-string · Documentation
 ---

-Interface for replacing links with anchor tags within JavaScript strings.
+`linkify-string` is an interface for replacing links with anchor tags within JavaScript strings.

 Note that this function will ***not*** parse HTML strings properly - use [`linkify-html`](linkify-html.html) instead.
 Alternatively, if you're using